 At the forefront of printed marketing campaigns are four industries who continue to reap rewards of success from printed advertising.
 Demonstrating the enduring power of posters, magazines and brand booklets are the four F’s: Fashion, Food, Finance and …Pharmaceuticals?
 (Close enough.)

-Advertising healthcare products and services is something usually associated with America, due to the competitive nature of private medical companies.
+Advertising healthcare products and services are something usually associated with America, due to the competitive nature of private medical companies.
 Pharmaceutical brands spend billions of dollars on their direct to consumer campaigns and they continue to invest heavily in print.

 In 2015, medical adverts in printed journals and publications rose by 7.9% and, as overall spending on printed journals increases, there is every reason to believe that advertising through these printed platforms will also continue to rise.